juddc/jxc/docs/jxc_core_library.md

 ```

 ## Serialization
-`Serializer` is a serializer type that outputs JXC to a buffer.
+`Serializer` is a helper class that writes JXC to a buffer.
 Note that you can provide your own output buffer type that converts directly to a custom string type.

 ```c++
 #include <iostream>